January - April '08

 Time goes by too fast.

 I spent a good bit of time through June getting things settled at my house in Franconia.
-There were many repairs that needed to be done and I was getting the house ready to rent.
+There were many repairs that needed to be done and I was getting the house ready to rent it again.
 After many hours of work and worry, a new renter moved in on July 1.

 It was a rainy month [25 out of 30 days].
 Some of the storms were downright nasty.
 The river by the campground held it's own for the month, but the night of July 2 it flooded.
 I was lucky to not have it effect my site, but I was definitely worried I would have to evacuate!